 - Significantly Enhances Reading Comprehension (especially through Mental Reading) or Helps to Form Visual Map of Finger Placements and Corresponding Notes in Brain which can then be Visualized while Reading Music or Playing from Memory on Bowed Stringed Instrument.

 - Contemporary Processes to Accelerate Memorizing of Music.

 - Effective and Safe Unilateral and Bilateral Training only Possible on Stringless and Not Possible on Strings.

-- Templates are ‘Stringless’ and Do Not Result in Poor Technique or Visual Dependency; instead, Set of Decals Serve as Collective and Imaginative Manual of Spatial Aspects of Fingerboard in Brain which Can be Accessed Later via Memory Retrieval for Strings (as Discussed Above).
+- Templates are ‘Stringless’ and Do Not Result in Poor Technique or Visual Dependency; Instead, Set of Decals Serve as Collective and Imaginative Manual of Spatial Aspects of Fingerboard in Brain which Can be Accessed Later via Memory Retrieval for Strings (as Discussed Above).

-- Variety of Bowing Platform Options including Singular Track Option to Reduce Inhibition for Experiential Flow, Interchangeable with Plural Tracks for More Accurate Mental Practice, such as Traversing Full Bowing Range According to Left-Hand Position, Simulating Arc of Bridge to Properly Roll Bow for String Crossing, and Shifting into Correct Positions and Digit-Related Locations.
+- Variety of Bowing Platform Options including Singular Track Option to Reduce Inhibition for Experiential Flow, Interchangeable with Plural Tracks for More Accurate Mental Reading, such as Traversing Full Bowing Range According to Left-Hand Position, Simulating Arc of Bridge to Properly Roll Bow for String Crossing, and Shifting into Correct Positions and Digit-Related Locations.

 - Singular Track and Open Fingerboard Design Lowers Inhibition but Conditions Perpendicular Movement of Bow (which Later Applies to Proper Bowing Range) and Allows Body to Naturally Develop Rigid Finger Placements in Left-Hand Over Time.